AustinWood/durak_skeleton/README.md

 # Durak

 Durak is a card game that is popular in Russia and other post-Soviet states.
-The word durak (дурак) means *fool* or *idiot*
+The word durak (дурак) means *fool* or *idiot*.

 ## Coding Hints